-Also, reviews on the Credit Supplementation System was conducted by the Financial Working Group established within the Small and Medium Enterprise Policy-Making Council.
-As a result, the paper on "Towards the establishment of a sustainable Credit Supplementation System to support the business expansion of SMEs and micro businesses" was summarized as of December 2016.
-Based on this paper, legislation for the partial revision of the "Small and Medium-sized Enterprise Credit Insurance Act to Promote Improvements and Developments of SME's Business Management" was enacted in June 2017.
-The SME Unit will continue to respond appropriately to various systemic revisions by collaborating with relevant institutions.
+Also, with regard to the Credit Supplementation System, legislation for the partial revision of the "Small and Medium-sized Enterprise Credit Insurance Act to Promote Improvements and Developments of SME's Business Management" was enacted in June 2017 and came into force in April 2018.
+The SME Unit will continue to steadily carry out its operations under the revised Credit Supplementation System and enhance its efforts by collaborating with relevant institutions to ensure the sustainable operation of the system.